#HowIBuy – Jocelyn Brown, VP Customer Success, Allocadia

-I am buying the solution to a problem.
+I am buying a solution to a problem.
 Understand what that problem is and speak to that.
-I am very open with sales people about what I am trying to accomplish and where I am in my buying cycle.
+I am very open with salespeople about what I am trying to accomplish and where I am in my buying cycle.
 I will give people an out on their investment of time so once we agree to continue then we have a bit of a contract.
 Until you speak directly to solving my stated problem I am not interested in what else you can do for me.

 You can probably reframe my problem but you are not going to distract me with all the other things you do enough that it will get me to buy.
 It is possible that you can accelerate my timeline, but you would have to get my team on board to do that.
 Treat my front-line leaders the same way that you treat me.
 Nothing will lose my attention faster than if you do not respect my team as important.

-What is the biggest mis-match between what you need and how salespeople try to sell to you?
+What is the biggest mismatch between what you need and how salespeople try to sell to you?

-One situation I find frustrating is to receive the generic pitch after I have spent time to tell you what I am trying to accomplish.
+One situation I find frustrating is to receive the generic pitch after I have spent the time to tell you what I am trying to accomplish.
 I understand that new people will be involved in the sales process, but they should have some knowledge of what I asked for and respect my time enough to lead with that, or at least ask permission to show me other things.
 If you make me sit through too much that has nothing to do with me, I will tune out.
-Also take care in how you speak about customers.
+Also, take care in how you speak about customers.
 Being a CS professional I am super conscious of how and when people talk about their customers in a pitch.

 How do you leverage your network in understanding the landscape or individual vendor offerings?